Chiflow.com

 Third, Ji.
 Ji by some accounts refers to pressing, but Ma taught that it was a pressing through your limb or the limb of an opponent, and going through and penetrating the opponent's center.

-4. AN (Push / Pushing at an Angle)
+4. AN (Push Downwards)

 The fifth method is known as Cai, or pulling suddenly.
-Cai appears as a grab but that is a rough general-ization.
-Ma described the true Ta'i Chi technique as a grab beyond that which you are grabbing.
-Closer inspection shows it is much like a hooking of the opponent's joint, while the "pulling" hand may form an"Eagle's Beak" or "Claw Hand" or a gentle unassuming grasp.
+Cai appears as a grab but that is a rough generalization.
+Ma described the true T'ai Chi technique as a grab beyond that which you are grabbing.
+Closer inspection shows it is much like a hooking of the opponent's joint, while the "pulling" hand may form an "Eagle's Beak" or "Claw Hand" or a gentle unassuming grasp.

 According to Ma when a forceful grab is applied, the center of gravity is exposed, and the grab may soon be rendered useless.
 However, the pulling technique is more sensitive and less easily detected when the pulling hand acts similar to a back hoe that reaches beyond before getting a hold of a joint of a limb.